untoxa/VGM2GBSFX/README.md

 `COMMAND: RRRRRCCC`

-- `RRRRR` is a register bit mask, each bit represents the presense of a sound register in the packet MSB is the least address: `0b10000000` means load NR10 only. registers are loaded from lower to higher addresses.
+- `RRRRR` is a register bit mask, each bit represents the presence of a sound register in the packet MSB is the least address: `0b10000000` means load NR10 only. registers are loaded from lower to higher addresses.
 - `CCC` is a command:

   - `000` - load NR1X registers